ankita34359/Complete-JavaScript/10_Lecture: Functions and Arrow Function/10_HandsOn_Code.md

-# Functions Without Parameters
+# Example of Functions Without Parameters

 ![Screenshot](i1.png)

-# Functions With Parameters
+# Example of Functions With Parameters

 ![Screenshot](i2.png)

-# Returning Values from Functions
+# Example of Returning Values from Functions

 ![Screenshot](i3.png)

-# Arrow Function Without Parameters
+# Example of Arrow Function Without Parameters

 ![Screenshot](i4.png)

-# Arrow Function With One Parameter
+# Example of Arrow Function With One Parameter

 ![Screenshot](i5.png)

-# Arrow Function With Multiple Parameters
+# Example of Arrow Function With Multiple Parameters

 ![Screenshot](i6.png)

-# Arrow Function with Implicit Return
+# Example of Arrow Function with Implicit Return

 ![Screenshot](i7.png)

 # Examples for Practice

-## Calculate Square Using Functions
+## Example of Calculate Square Using Functions

 ![Screenshot](i8.png)

-## Using Arrow Function in Array Methods
+## Example of Using Arrow Function in Array Methods

 ![Screenshot](i9.png)

-## Returning an Object with Arrow Function
+## Example of Returning an Object with Arrow Function

 ![Screenshot](i_10.png)